prairie-guy/ai_utilities/README.md

 Several useful scripts for use with `fast.ai` lectures and libraries.

 `image_download` is the primary function.
-It provides easy download of images from `bing`, `baidu`,  and/or `flickr` (though the later requires an `apikey`).
+It provides easy download of images from `bing`, `google`, `baidu`,  and/or `flickr` (though the later requires an `apikey`).
 It is intended for direct import of images within a python script or Jupyter Notebook.

-(Google is presently not a supported search engine due to a bug in `icrawler`.
-I have a filed a pull request and will add google back when the PR is applied.)

 `make-train-valid` makes a train-valid directory and randomly copy files from labels_dir to sub-